395t/coding-assignment-week-5-nrm-1/WN_README_partial.md

 Interestingly, I expected my implementation to match PyTorches, however, there were significant differences in the results shown in the graph.
-PyTorches implementation has a few slight differences in their forward call, but they also do not divide the weight matrix by g when initializing the v vector.
+PyTorches implementation has a few slight differences in their forward call, but they also do not divide the weight matrix by g when initializing the v matrix.

 Although this is probably harmless, I experimented with this myself but the test results were inconclusive, so the discrepancy is an unsolved oddity.